saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/readme.md

   * The user then starts the fulfillment process for set of orders by creating a [Fulfillment wave of orders](createOrderFulfillmentWave.md).
 A [PickList](PickList.md) is returned for the user to go pick items for preparing the shipments.
 On success of createOrderFulfillmentWave the OrderItems are tagged "isPicked: Y" in SOLR doc.
      *  Background process: [Shipments](createShipment.md) are created for orders.

-        - Based on the inventory allocation rules inventory from a certain location is assigned to [Shipment](/udm/intermediate/Shipment.md). **Where are these inventory allocation rules located in the OMS?**
+        - Based on the inventory allocation rules inventory from a certain location is assigned to [Shipment](/udm/intermediate/Shipment.md). **No longer part of scope**

         - A background process is initiated to get shipping labels from the shipping provider.
 This background process is only triggered if the facility is a memeber of the "Auto Shipping Label" facility group (AUTO_SHIPPING_LABEL).